PPBDS/tutorial.helpers/vignettes/instructions.md

 ### Exercise 1
 ````

 The link will be formatted correctly once the tutorial is knitted.
-Section introductions will often have two parts: the introductory text as above and a plot which will be replicated in that section of the tutorial.
+Topic introductions will sometimes have two parts: the introductory text as above and a plot which will be replicated in this portion of the tutorial.
 Those two parts are generally separated by a triple hash.

-After the last Exercise in a Section, you should put a triple hash and then give a two sentence summary about what this Section accomplished.
-A Section is a 20 minute transfer of knowledge from you to the student.
+After the last exercise in a topic, you should put a triple hash and then give a two sentence summary about what this topic accomplished.
+A topic is a 20 minute transfer of knowledge from you to the student.
 At the beginning, you mentioned its purpose.
 Conclude by tying things back to that original purpose.
 Often, these "purposes" will be fairly trivial: You promised to go through an example of a scatter plot and, in fact, you did.
 And that is OK!
 We are not writing poetry.
-Not every Section leads to salvation.
+Not every topic leads to salvation.

-One or two high quality links, specifically relevant to this Section, should be included/explained at either the beginning or end of a Section, unless the Section is very short.
+One or two high quality links, specifically relevant to this topic, should be included/explained at either the beginning or end of a topic, unless the topic is very short.

 ## Exercises

-Each Section is composed of a series of numbered Exercises.
+Each topic is composed of a series of numbered exercises.

 ### Flow

-Each Exercise should have a *flow* which requires that students hit the "Continue" button at least once.
+Each exercise should have a *flow* which requires that students hit the "Continue" button at least once.

 * Begin with a *Start* which is a sentence or two of knowledge and/or the question itself.
 If the length of the Start text is longer than one or two lines, then do not place the question code chunk in the same part.
 Instead, the Start includes a triple hash, thereby creating the Continue button.
-If the length of the text is short enough that students are willing to read it (at most two sentences), you can include the Exercise code chunk in the same part.
+If the length of the text is short enough that students are willing to read it (at most two sentences), you can include the exercise code chunk in the same part.

-* Most of the time there is no need for a triple hash before the Exercise code chunk.
+* Most of the time there is no need for a triple hash before the exercise code chunk.

 * Do not expect students to read more than two sentences of text at a time.
 After two sentences, you almost always want to use a triple hash in order to create a Continue button so that students have a break.
 They won't read more than two sentences without a break.

 * After the Start, come three code chunks:

-  - The Exercise code chunk is the location in which students will place their answers.
+  - The exercise code chunk is the location in which students will place their answers.
 It always includes the `exercise = TRUE` code chunk option.
-  - The Hint code chunk includes any hints for the students.
-The code chunk name is the hint is always exactly the same as the one for the Exercise code chunk, except with `-hint-n` attached at the end.
+  - The hint code chunk includes any hints for the students.
+The code chunk name is the hint is always exactly the same as the one for the exercise code chunk, except with `-hint-n` attached at the end.
 The `n` is replaced by the number of the hint.
 Almost always, there is only one hint, so the suffix is `-hint-1`.
-We always set `eval = FALSE` in the Hint code chunk since, often, the hint will not be legal R code.
+We always set `eval = FALSE` in the hint code chunk since, often, the hint will not be legal R code.
-  - The Test code chunk has exactly the label as the one for the Exercise code chunk, except with `-test` attached at the end.
+  - The test code chunk has exactly the label as the one for the exercise code chunk, except with `-test` attached at the end.
 It always includes the `include = FALSE` code chunk option because we never want to show the code or the results to students.
-Instead, the purpose of the Test code chunk is to ensure that the correct answer --- that is, the code we want students to enter into the Exercise code chunk --- works.
+Instead, the purpose of the test code chunk is to ensure that the correct answer --- that is, the code we want students to enter into the exercise code chunk --- works.

 * The three code chunks are always followed by a triple hash.
 We want students to pause after they have submitted their answers so that they are more likely to consider the output from their submission before moving on.

-* The last part of an Exercise is the end, our main opportunity to drop some knowledge.
-See the [Knowledge Drops](#kd) section for extensive discussion.
+* The last part of an exercise is the end, our main opportunity to drop some knowledge.
+See [Knowledge Drops](#kd) for extensive discussion.

-* The last part of the Section is another knowledge drop.
-It is not another Exercise.
-It is just a knowledge drop after the last Exercise which tries to take a broader overview.
-It is often separated from that last Exercise by a simple `###`.
+* The last part of the topic is another knowledge drop.
+It is not another exercise.
+It is just a knowledge drop after the last exercise which tries to take a broader overview.
+It is often separated from that last exercise by a simple `###`.
 Again, this can't be more than a sentence or two.
 But it should be more substantive than a simple "Good job."
 Recall the 10,000 items which we want to mention.
-For example, if the Section has involved creating a scatter plot, then the last Exercise will be putting the final touches on that scatter plot.
+For example, if the topic has involved creating a scatter plot, then the last exercise will be putting the final touches on that scatter plot.
 The knowledge drop should be something about scatter plots in general, not a minor point about the particular scatter plot which the student has just created.

 ### Question types

-To create the Exercise headers, you use three hashes.
+To create the exercise headers, you use three hashes.
 Make sure you number your exercises -- `### Exercise 1`, `### Exercise 2` and so on.

 There are two main types of questions.
 First, we have normal *coding* questions.
 Students write code and press the Run Code button.
 Second, we have *text* questions which require students to either write prose or to copy/paste the results of running specific commands.
 Prose is needed for questions like "Explain the meaning of potential outcomes."
 Copy/paste situations arise when students are instructed to do something like connect to Github or edit a qmd.
 We confirm that the students have completed these questions by having them issue a command like `list.files()` and then copy/pasting the command and the output.
 We often abbreviate those instruction using CP/CR, which stands for **c**opy and **p**aste the **c**ommand and the **r**esult.